Cane Creek Asparagus

 We believe slow food means more than just the additional preparation time required when one is eating natural, whole foods!
 Enjoy the process!

 Our farm does not operate a roadside stand and we do not sell our vegetables at tailgate markets in Asheville, Biltmore or elsewhere in Buncombe County.
 Instead, our focus is on farming and delivering season-long shares directly to local families only through membership in our CSA.
-Our farm shares are our source of farm income.
 We count on our CSA Members to be faithful in their commitment to our Fairview family farm for the duration of our local harvest season in any given year.
-The year will vary as farming is not an exact science.
-We are working with Nature and attempting to be as organic as possible.

 Cane Creek Asparagus & Company CSA will not pack vegetables of poor quality.
 On the other hand, don't expect everything to be blemish free because we do "share" with our garden insects even if we are not "certified" organic.
 Most items in your box are harvested from the gardens on our Fairview farm along Cane Creek that very morning.
 We pack boxes at noon, and then delivered to your local pickup location.
 Other items are harvested as they are ready--like beans and peas.